ebzzry/ebzzry.github.io/fkd/en/reflections.md

 - In order for you to have complete and absolute free will you must be able to control and directly influence another one's, as you desire.
 However, others may also have the same thoughts.<br>

+- In capitalism, the good players are rewarded.
+In socialism and communism, it doesn’t matter how good you are.<br>

+- There will exist a truly neutral place wherein anybody can say absolutely anything.
+What’s bad for one can be good for another.
+In order to have moderation, there must be rules which can possibly favor one side over the other.<br>

+- Some people like to play basketball while some people like to play volleyball.
+  And that is fine.
+However, problems appear when all players want to play in the same place at the same time.<br>